daizutabi/mkapi/docs/appendix/inherit.md

         print(f"{name}: {doc}")
 ```

-If docstring of an ojbect is equal to that of `object`, the object doesn't be added into API documentation.
+If docstring of an object is equal to that of `object`, the object doesn't be added into API documentation.